Shibley Righton LLP

 Is there a requirement to notify the supervisory authority / regulator?

 Generally, Canadian Privacy Laws do not require organizations to notify privacy commissioners before information processing or data transfers are carried out.
 Very limited exceptions apply.
-For example, organisations that wish to use or disclose personal information without consent for statistical or scholarly research must give advance notice to the PCC.
+For example, organizations that wish to use or disclose personal information without consent for statistical or scholarly research must give advance notice to the PCC.

 Is it possible to register with / notify the supervisory authority / regulator online?